emilianavt/VSeeFaceManual/README.md

 Yes, unless you are using the `Toaster` quality level or have enabled `Synthetic gaze` which makes the eyes follow the head movement, similar to what Luppet does.
 You can try increasing the gaze strength and sensitivity to make it more visible.

+#### <a name="camera-controls"></a>Why can't VSeeFace show the whole body of my model?

+It can, you just have to move the camera.
+Please refer to the last slide of the `Tutorial`, which can be accessed from the `Help` screen for an overview of camera controls.
+It is also possible to set a custom default camera position from the general settings.

 #### Why isn't my custom window resolution saved when exiting VSeeFace?

 Resolutions that are smaller than the default resolution of 1280x720 are not saved, because it is possible to shrink the window in such a way that it would be hard to change it back.
 You might be able to manually enter such a resolution in the settings.ini file.